Car crashes into Special Operations Museum in Fayetteville, catches fire

 Fayetteville police were called to the 100 block of Bragg Boulevard near Walter Street for a vehicle accident.

 A preliminary investigation found that the vehicle left the road and hit the Special Operations Museum.
-The driver was pronounced dead at the scene.
+Police said Arnetha Thompson Johnson,69, was pronounced dead at the scene.

-Bragg Boulevard is currently closed in both directions.
-Drivers will need to use another route during this time.

 There are no more details at this time.